emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player (can be enabled under video). ✔️

 ***
+## SpenFlix
+### Score: 24/26
+1. Streams load very fast. ✔️
+1. Has 1080p and can be lowered. ✔️
+1. Finds popular things with no issue, including older content. ✔️
+1. 10 sources and does not auto-switch if one fails. ⚠️
+1. Site does have episode auto-next. ✔️
+1. UI is good, feels modern, show results as you type. ✔️
+1. Has built in subs for most content. ✔️
+1. Site has movies, shows and anime. ✔️
+1. Site has watch lists, and you can login to sync them across devices. ✔️
+1. Has decent sorting options but is otherwise lacking content discoverability options. ⚠️
+1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does not have a custom player. ✔️

+***
 ## Bingeflex
 ### Score: 24/26
 1. Streams load very fast. ✔️